 Carlyle has registration rights under the amended and restated stockholders agreement, as amended, with respect to 95,660,000 shares of Class A common stock that it owned as of March 31, 2013 and, in certain circumstances, other stockholders of Booz Allen Holding who are a party to the amended and restated stockholders agreement, as amended, may have the right, subject to certain exceptions, to request that certain securities (including shares of Class A common stock held by such stockholders and shares of Class A common stock issuable upon exercise of options or upon conversion from Class B or Class C common stock) be registered.
-To the extent that Carlyle acquires shares of Class B or Class C common stock, it would have registration rights with respect to the shares of Class A common stock issuable upon conversion or exercise thereof.
+To the extent that Carlyle acquires shares of Class B or Class C common stock or options exercisable for shares of Class A common stock, it would have registration rights with respect to the shares of Class A common stock issuable upon conversion or exercise thereof.
 Booz Allen Holding has agreed to indemnify the stockholders that are a party to the amended and restated stockholders agreement, as amended, and their affiliates from liabilities resulting from the registration of securities of Booz Allen Holding pursuant to the amended and restated stockholders agreement, as amended.